rsand-temple/thealoneman/content/characters/kathleen-tiggs.md

 quotes = [
 "Silence is a choice.
-When people go quiet, it's usually because they don't trust what might come out if they speak.", "I’ve never seen boots that didn’t belong to the war.", "Get some rest.
-You’re safe here.
+When people go quiet, it's usually because they don't trust what might come out if they speak.", "I’ve never seen boots that didn’t belong to the war.", "You’re safe here.
 At least as safe as Seoul ever gets.", "You’re not cleared for sarcasm yet.",
 "Just rest some more.
 Let your mind heal along with your body.", "Maybe you ought to think of a better answer.",